KirillKazakoff/diplomaFront/README.md

     - **Routes:** interaction with client requests
     - **ServerApp:** app entry point, here starts serve

         The key idea there is to use koa-multer and koa-body middlewares on different routes.
 When it gets fileData then it uses koa-body and when it gets file itself then it uses koa-multer to put file in public directory.
-(Actually, the key idea there is just to take some code from lection and if it works then it's already cool)

 </br>